ptc-iot-sharing/KubernetesThing/README.md

 #### Configuration

-The configuration page of the Kubernetes Thing can be left unchanged as the fields are not linked to variables in the code.
-These will be added in a future version.
+The configuration page of the Kubernetes Thing can be left unchanged as the fields are not usable.
+To change the default configuration for the target server, the extension must be rebuilt with the variables changed in the source code.